supernomad/quantum/README.md

 Run `quantum -h|--help` for a current list of configuration options or see the [wiki on configuration](https://github.com/Supernomad/quantum/wiki/Configuration) for further information.

+#### Security
+The security that `quantum` can guarantee is based on a few pieces of configuration.
+Review the following sections for a high level overview of the configuration needed to make `quantum` secure, and for a detailed overview of the different options see the [wiki on security.](https://github.com/Supernomad/quantum/wiki/Security).

+##### Datastore
+[Etcd security configuration](https://coreos.com/etcd/docs/latest/security.html) is very well documented and implemented.
+It is highly recommended to fully read and understand the security setup for etcd before considering quantum for production use.
+The security provided by `quantum` is intrinsicly linked to the security used by etcd, as the information stored in etcd is highly sensitive and should be kept out of sight of prying eyes.

+To ensure the secure operation of `quantum` the following must be true:
+- Require TLS communication to etcd in all cases.
+- Each server running `quantum` has its own unique TLS client certificate/key pair.
+- Etcd client certificate authentication should be enabled.
+- For added security each server should also have a unique username/password to access etcd.

+> For a minimalistic openssl configuration that can be used to generate test certificates see the included `dist/ssl/generate-tls-test-certs.sh` bash script

+##### DTLS
+The `DTLS` backend network is the most secure way to use `quantum`, this backend configures and uses DTLS v1.2 based on OpenSSL v1.1.0f.
+While this backend is the most secure, it also requires the most configuration to properly use.
+Specifically a fully configured and secured CA is needed, and each server should be given its own signed client certificate/key pair that is set to use the unique public host IP as the common name for verification purposes.
+The other caveat of using the `DTLS` backend network, is that all servers in the `quantum` network will use `DTLS` for communication, whether or not encryption is needed.

+> Again for a minimalistic openssl configuration that can be used to generate test certificates see the included `dist/ssl/generate-tls-test-certs.sh` bash script

+##### Encryption Plugin
+The `Encryption Plugin` allows for secure communication using randomly generated ECDH key pairs for each server using [curve25519](https://cr.yp.to/ecdh.html).
+While this plugin is easier to utilize than the `DTLS` backend network it is not as secure.
+Due to the fact that there is no authentication of the communicating peers.
+However the messages that are received are authenticated using GCM guaranteeing that there is no tampering with messages between servers in transit.
+The `Encryption Plugin` utilizes a combination of the randomly generated ECDH key pairs, a unique random salt, pbkdf2, and AES-256-GCM.
+Unlike the `DTLS` backend network, only servers with this plugin enabled will communicate with encryption, which allows for granular configuraion of which servers require the security provided.

 ### Development
 Currently `quantum` development is entirely in go and utilizes a few BASH scripts to facilitate builds and setup.
-Development has been mostly done on ubuntu server 14.04, however any recent linux distribution with the following dependencies should be sufficient to develop `quantum`.
+Development has been mostly done on ubuntu server 14.04+, however any recent linux distribution with the following dependencies should be sufficient to develop `quantum`.

 #### Development Dependencies
 - bash